 Dr. Ryan D. Rhoades, Texas A&M University-Kingsville, TX

 The objectives of this study were to demographically describe this beef breed association’s membership and to determine membership’s rank order of the breed performance traits and well as association measured and reported data.
 Results are derived from 282 member survey responses from a census of all 527 active association members, which is a 53% response rate.
 Respondents were mostly: from Texas (48.7%), over 45 years of age (79.4%), have less than 50 head (50.0%), earning less than 40% of their income on the ranch (86%), and describe their ranch as a Seedstock enterprise (52%).
 This study finds that members are utilizing the breed characteristics they find important in their business and marketing decisions and little discrepancy between the importance of breed characteristics and use of those items can be found.
 However, there are rankings of high use and importance variables such as docility, maternal, weaning weights, yearling birth weights, body condition score and yearling weights.
 These contrast the lower valued or used areas of rib eye area, hot carcass weight and intramuscular fat.
 Research has indicated that consumers are increasingly interested in branded products that offer product attributes aligned with their demand preferences (Howard and Allen 2006, Velasquez, Eastman, and Masiunas 2005, Patterson et al. 1999, Adelaja, Brumfield, and Lininger 1990).
 As these consumer preferences increase, the associated commodity groups also create stronger alliances that assist their producers in building stronger genetics, improved supply chain control and marketability.
 Commodity associations have long attempted to support their associated industries in a variety of manners.
-This business association sometimes acts as an individual business with a focus to gain profits and reduce risk.

 Job Role Change and Leadership Development